pierrejay/EZLink/README.md

    - No manual parsing logic; a message is always read/written as a strongly typed C++ struct.

 2. **Lightweight & fast**:
-   - Fits into tight STM32 flash constraints (on the order of 1KB compiled).
+   - Fits into tight STM32 flash constraints (on the order of 2KB compiled w/ 4 message structs).
    - Ultra-low latency communications.

 3. **Full Safety by Default**: